 Los Angeles Times reports on California's energy future and speaks with Jessica Lovering about GEC's nuclear justice policy memo and nuclear legacy issues.

 Investing in nuclear power can help get us to carbon neutral by 2050.
 But is it worth it?
-The Collective's Senior fellow MC Hammond, joins Jane Coaston, for a respectful debate.
+Good Energy's Senior fellow MC Hammond, joins Jane Coaston, for a respectful debate.

 In this op-ed piece, Suzanne Baker and Todd Allen outline the value of nuclear energy for decarbonizing the economy and how we can center communities in the process.